Integrated Pest Management (IPM): Finding a Better Way

 IPM uses extensive knowledge about pests, such as infestation thresholds, life histories, environmental requirements, and natural enemies to complement and facilitate biological and other natural control of pests.

-The City’s IPM Policy will:
+The City’s IPM Policy:

 HOW TO GET INVOLVED